chadblack/2021ELA/assignments.md

 ## weekly reports: (40%)

-For ten of the semester's weeks, students will write a 1 page paper that synthesizes the readings and our synchronous and asynchronous sessions.
+For nine of the semester's weeks, students will write a 1 page paper that synthesizes the readings and our synchronous and asynchronous sessions.
+There are eleven weekly report assignments.
+We will drop the lowest two grades.
 Weekly Reports are due by midnight on Friday, uploaded onto Canvas.
 The report will respond to all four of the following prompts: